Welcome to the Science Learning Hub – Pokapū Akoranga Pūtaiao.

 Vanya has been with the project from the early days and manages the processes of getting new content onto the site as well as all updates and technical enhancements.
 Vanya also contributes to new content development.
 She sees the internet as an incredibly powerful tool for easy development and curation of content by multiple users.

-Rachel is an extremely talented digital media specialist, she has spent many years interviewing scientists and creating resources for the Hub.
+Rachel is an extremely talented digital media specialist and has spent many years interviewing scientists and creating resources for the Hub.
 She is also responsible for our active social media platforms and copyright.
 Rachel plays a key role in connecting people across the science and education sectors.

 Angela is a very experienced primary school teacher and has been part of the Hub team for many years.
 She contributes an enormous amount of knowledge, skill and enthusiasm for science education to the Hub.
 Angela is one of our key content developers.